oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

     ![Navigate to OKE](./images/access-cluster.png)

-4. Paste the command on cloud shell and run it
+4. Paste the provided oci-cli command on cloud shell and run it.

     This will produce an output similar to: